 Optional modules, when offered as part of a programme, may vary from year to year and are subject to viability.

-The Roehampton Performance Festival (ROPE), shows work created by students from across the drama programmes.
+The Roehampton Performance Festival (ROPE) shows work created by students from across our drama courses.
 Featuring devised performances, plays, site-specific events, live art, stand-up and shows by student societies, the festival explores contemporary experiences, ideas and issues.
 You can view photos of the 2018 ROPE Festival here.

 The People Show is the UK’s longest-running experimental theatre company, with a rich legacy of performance dating back to 1966.
-They have played a fundamental role in the evolution of British performance art and collaborative theatre.
-Over the past 50 years they have created devised performances in theatres, in fields, in telephone boxes, on streets, even on water.
+They have played a fundamental role in the evolution of British performance art and collaborative theatre, creating performances in theatres, fields, phone boxes, on streets, and even on water.

-Over the last seven years our students have had the opportunity to collaborate with the People Show on a summer-term project in their third year.
-It always proves to be an exciting and enriching process, giving them the experience of to working closely with a well-respected theatre company.
+Since 2011, our students have had the opportunity to collaborate with the People Show on a summer-term project in year three.
+It’s an exciting and enriching process, giving them the experience of working closely with a well-respected theatre company.

 People Show 136 at the Cinema Museum, 2018